richelbilderbeek/paper_critical_ai/docs/dialogue/dialogue.md

 The correct answers is Lake, Stream.

-### D2.3: get the ‘transplant’ values
+#### D1.3.3: Reason about ‘transplant’: count the fish in experiment

 Ask the AI:

-    The `transplant` column denotes the location where each fish is transplanted to.
-    What are the locations the fish are transplanted to?

-Expected:

-    expect_equal(unique(t$transplant), transplanted_values)

-The correct answers is Lake, Stream, Control.

-### D2.4: remove the controls and count the fish

-Ask the AI:

-    Remove the rows for which the `transplant` value is 'Control'.
-    How many fish are left?
+    How many fish are part of the experiment?

 Expected: